 When I had toddlers, our TV was in the living room hall.
 I’d sometimes turn it on for them to watch at this time.
 They’d be munching on fruit or vegetable sticks if they got restless.
 This habit has followed on now.
 If they are done with their chores, I let them watch an hour of TV or screen time while I am in the kitchen.

 Lunch: Lunch is at 2-2.30 pm.
 Hubby comes for lunch.
-At school time, this is when children arrive.
+During school days, this is when children arrive.
 They will quickly wash up, change dresses and come for lunch.

 Quiet time: After lunch from 2.30pm, we have a quiet time till 3.30pm.
 They can read a book, play quietly in the bed or nap.
 That’s what I do too.
 I will sometimes read to them at this hour but mostly we are all having some time to ourselves.